Published: June 2014

 An emergency exists where an individual is apparently experiencing severe suffering or is at risk of sustaining serious bodily harm without immediate care.

 There is no single all-encompassing definition of what constitutes a professional boundary.
 Boundaries are based on trust, respect and the appropriate use of power.

-In determining whether to provide care, the member should consider what a reasonable or prudent practitioner might do in similar circumstances.
-In those instances where the member decides that it is appropriate to provide care, the member will document the reasons for providing care in addition to the routine documentation and record-keeping associated with delivering pharmaceutical care.
+In determining whether to provide care, the registrant should consider what a reasonable or prudent practitioner might do in similar circumstances.
+In those instances where the registrant decides that it is appropriate to provide care, the registrant will document the reasons for providing care in addition to the routine documentation and record-keeping associated with delivering pharmaceutical care.
 If possible, care should be transferred to another pharmacist as soon as it practical/possible.